gorenje/backend/README.md

     kubectl create -f stackpoint.ingress.yaml

 And that should be it.
-Now the entire cluster should be up and running with SSL (automagically).
-The SSL certificates will be generated automagically.
+Now the entire cluster should be up and running with SSL certificates being automagically generated.